Objective 1.2

 For example: and draw pictures in the empty column

-In the kitchen, can you find me two apples and one pear?
+In the kitchen, can you find me two apples and

 How many fruit do I have?